KxSystems/docs/docs/ml/automl/userguide/preproc.md

 ### Target consistency

-Given the requirement for a one-to-one mapping between the rows output after feature extraction and the number of target values this is checked prior to the application of feature extraction or machine learning algorithms.
-The logic behind this check is different for the FRESH algorithm and the other forms of automated learning provided.
+Given the requirement for a one-to-one mapping between the rows output after feature extraction and the number of target values, target consistency is checked prior to the application of feature extraction or machine learning algorithms.
+The logic behind this check is different for the FRESH algorithm and other forms of automated learning provided.

 #### FRESH

-In the default configuration target consistency in FRESH is determined by checking that the number of unique values in the first column of the input table and comparing this to the number of targets.
-For cases where multiple 'aggregation' columns are required see the advanced options section [here](insert).
+In the default configuration, target consistency in FRESH is determined by checking the number of unique values in the first column of the input table against the number of targets.
+For cases where multiple 'aggregation' columns are required, see the [advanced](insert) section.

-The following truncated output is indicative of incorrect lengths targets mapped to rows being given, the function to apply to replicate the behaviour is provided for execution while invocation using `runexample` is also supplied.
+The following truncated output is indicative of targets of incorrect length mapped to the rows being passed in.
+The function used to replicate this behaviour is provided for execution, while invocation using `runexample` is also supplied.

 ```q
 q)data:([]100?1f;100?1f;100?1f)